Crude oil futures up on global cues

-New Delhi, Apr 23 (PTI) Crude oil futures rose by Rs 30 to Rs 4,623 per barrel Tuesday as speculators created fresh positions, tracking a firm trend at the overseas market.
-At the Multi Commodity Exchange, crude oil for May delivery was trading higher by Rs 30, or 0.65 per cent, at Rs 4,623 per barrel in a business turnover of 27,243 lots.
-Crude oil contracts for June also rose by Rs 27, or 0.59 per cent, to Rs 4,636 per barrel in a business volume of 470 lots.
-Oil prices inched up as the US Monday decided not to extend waivers for India and seven other countries that had been importing Iranian crude in spite of US sanctions.
-Besides, the US sanctions on Venezuela's oil exports and production cut by OPEC too exerted pressure on crude oil prices.
-On the other hand, an Iraqi government official said the country is ready to boost oil exports by 250,000 barrels a day to compensate for any shortfalls once the US waivers for Iranian oil end.
-Globally, West Texas Intermediate crude prices rose 0.70 per cent to USD 66.01 per barrel, while Brent crude, the international benchmark, was up 0.49 per cent to USD 74.40 per barrel.
-PTI RUJ RVKRVK
+New Delhi, Dec 17 (PTI) Crude oil prices edged up by 0.08 per cent to Rs 3,693 per barrel in futures trade Monday as speculators increased their bets on positive global cues.
+In futures trading at the Multi Commodity Exchange, crude for delivery this month was trading higher by Rs 3, or 0.08 per cent to Rs 3,693 per barrel in a business turnover of 586 lots.
+The oil for delivery in January rose by a similar margin to trade at Rs 3,730 per barrel in 58 lots.
+Analysts said the rise in crude oil futures was largely in tandem with a firm trend overseas.
+Meanwhile, West Texas Intermediate crude prices rose 0.39 per cent, to USD 51.67 per barrel, while Brent used to price international oils, was up 0.18 per cent at USD 60.39 per barrel.
+PTI SUN DRR

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today